kson-org/kson/buildSrc/bindings/readme.md

 functions from any programming language that can call C functions (i.e., every programming language under the sun).

-We use a built-in gradle task to compile Kson as a native shared library (i.e., a `.dll` or `.so` file with its associated C header file).
+We use a built-in gradle task to compile Kson as a native shared library (i.e., a `.dll`, `.so` or `.dylib` file with its associated C header file).
 This shared library can be loaded by a program, which then becomes able to call the library's functions.

 Note that the functions and types provided by the native library are too low-level for human consumption.
 For that reason, we generate a user-friendly wrapper around the native library for each